mpedersen2054/youtubearmy/README.md

 ```

 Where 'u' is for username, 'p' is for password, and 'msg' is the message to be posted to youtube, and 'url' is the url for the Youtube video.

+Once you setup the `config.js` file you can run `$ node index.js` and the automation will begin!